Traci Marques, Executive Director/CEO

 Becca Tonn, Communications Manager

 Becca Tonn is the Communications Manager at the Pikes Peak Workforce Center, where she joined the organization in 2017.
 She has more than 12 years of experience in the communications and public relations industries.
 She began her writing career with the Fort Carson Mountaineer newspaper, then transitioned to the Colorado Springs Business Journal as the Banking & Finance Reporter for five years.
-Becca enjoyed being a Communications Consultant and writing, editing, and marketing for a couple of years, before returning to the corporate world in 2013, when she worked for a public relations agency before returning to the Business Journal as Associate Editor.
+Becca enjoyed being a Communications Consultant and writing, editing, and marketing for a couple of years--before returning to the corporate world in 2013, when she worked for a public relations agency, and then returned to the Business Journal as Associate Editor.
 From there, she went on to become Director of Public Relations at a busy advertising agency for four years before being hired by PPWFC.
 An enthusiastic communicator and editor, she has produced many freelance projects over the years and edited several full-length manuscripts.
 She has a Bachelor of Arts in English from the University of Colorado at Colorado Springs.
 Becca has served on the Business Department Advisory Board of Pikes Peak Community College since 2010, and joined the Karen Possehl Women’s Endowment mentorship committee in 2018.

 Consortium Executive Board